Four Reasons to Choose Hospitality Management at the CIA

 Another reason why you should choose hospitality management at the CIA: because there’s simply no other college that’s as connected in the world of food and hospitality.
 And that means opportunities for our students like these:

-- Guest lectures and events with hospitality leaders like Tony DiLucia ’87, GM of the Hotel Jerome, and General Manager/COO Luke O’Boyle and Director of Culinary Ken Gladysz ’88 of the Chevy Chase Club.
+- Guest lectures and events with hospitality leaders like Tony DiLucia ’87, general manager of the Hotel Jerome, and General Manager/COO Luke O’Boyle and Director of Culinary Ken Gladysz ’88 of the Chevy Chase Club.

 - Scholarship and networking opportunities with leading companies like Hyatt Hotels.